canonical/netbox/docs/development/git-cheat-sheet.md

 ```

 !!! danger "Don't Amend After Pushing"
-    Never amend a commit you've already pushed upstream, as doing so will break the commit tree.
-Create a new commit instead.
+    Never amend a commit you've already pushed upstream unless you're **certain** no one else is working on the same branch.
+Force-pushing will overwrite the change history, which will break any commits from other contributors.
+When in doubt, create a new commit instead.

 ### Undo the Last Commit